Many of us still instinctively cling to the notion of keeping paper copies of everything—even electronic files we print out for posterity.

 |Health care power of attorney or health care proxy||This document allows someone of your choice to carry out your health care wishes for you in the event you are unable.||In a fireproof safe.
 You should also give a copy to the person you appointed.||If your relationship with your chosen proxy changes or if this person passes before you.|

 |Advance directive or living will||These documents formalize your wishes on end-of-life medical care.||Give copies of the form to your health care provider(s).||After a diagnosis of a new or significant health issue or hospitalization.|

 Did You Know…

-You can leave a gift to Edward Hospital in your will?
+You can leave a gift to the Edward Foundation in your will?
 It would be our pleasure to help you with the process.
 If you would like to support our work well into the future, please contact Brett Skeen at 630-527-5956 or Brett.Skeen@EEHealth.org to learn about your many options.

 Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 California residents: Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 Oklahoma residents: A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 South Dakota residents: Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.